-STEM students at Saint Paul College have the opportunity to enroll in CHEM 2791 Cleanroom Lab Research Project.
+STEM students at Saint Paul College have the opportunity to enroll in CHEM 2790 Science Technician Research Project.
 The course is designed to provide these students with the skills necessary to enter the scientific workforce.
 Students are paired with a faculty and industry advisor and design and work towards the completion of a research project or the advancement of scientific knowledge.
 Students set their own hours with their advisors and are responsible for progressing through their project outlines by the end of the semester.

 Saint Paul College partners with companies from a variety of fields such as aerospace, analytical chemistry, nanotechnology and biomedical engineering.
 The student’s faculty advisor will attempt to match the student’s interest with the company and project.
-Depending on the project and company, students will have the opportunity to work on a variety of scientific instrumentation within the college’s instrumentation lab such as:
+Depending on the project and company, students will have the opportunity to work on a variety of scientific instrumentation and techniques such as:

 - Class 1000 cleanroom